 - Fallback.
 A clear and effective plan for autonomous system failure should be in place.

 - Human interface.
 Potential problems with the human interface should be anticipated and addressed.

 - Cybersecurity.
 Autonomous vehicles collect a large amount of data and the accessibility of this data and the privacy of the driver should be considered.

 - Crashworthiness.
 Autonomous carmakers should consider the vehicle’s crashworthiness just as they would for a non-autonomous car.

 - Data recording.
 It is recommended that autonomous cars have data recording capability so that the cause of a crash can be determined.

 - Consumer education and training.
-Buyers of autonomous cars should be educated about their features, fallbacks, and potential problems before driving one home.
+Buyers of autonomous cars should be educated about their features, fallbacks, and potential problems before driving home.

 Again, these DOT guidelines do not include mandatory standards that must be met.
 While it is hoped that carmakers will produce autonomous vehicles that are safe for the driver and other cars on the road, they will not be forced by the DOT to do so.
 It is still possible, however, that Congress will issue regulations for the protection of the general public.

-Based on the one fatal crash involving an autonomous vehicle that has occurred so far, it looks as if liability for these crashes will be determined in a case-by-case basis.
+Based on the one fatal crash involving an autonomous vehicle that has occurred so far, it looks as if liability for these crashes will be determined on a case-by-case basis.
 In the 2016 crash of a Tesla, the driver was killed.
 The National Transportation Safety Board determined a year later that, while Tesla’s Autopilot system worked as designed, it failed to prevent the driver from using it improperly.
-The resulting crash was caused by a combination of human error and lack of sufficient system controls.
+The resulting crash was caused by a combination of human error and a lack of sufficient system controls.
 This may indicate that, in these kinds of cases down the road, liability will be shared between the driver and the automaker.